ScottRadcliff/scottradcliff.github.io/bio.md

 Right now, I am working on making hiring developers better, building applications on Blockchain technology, and working as a freelance developer to help people build out really cool projects.
 If you have a project, <a href="mailto:scott@scottradcliff.com">we should talk</a>.

+I believe in:

+* Software for the greater good
+* People over profits (profits will come if you treat people well)
+* Family first

 You can find me on [Github](https://github.com/scottradcliff), [Twitter](https://twitter.com/scottradcliff), [Instagram](https://instagram/scottradcliffagain), or just <a href="mailto:scott@scottradcliff.com">email me at scott@scottradcliff.com</a>.